 One Health is an emerging paradigm in public and veterinary health which recognizes that human, animal and environmental health are interlinked.
 The course will address food and water safety, the increase in prevalence of antibiotic resistant organisms, emerging infectious zoonotic diseases, environmental protection and environmental sustainability, emphasizing the interaction of these diverse yet interconnected disciplines in protecting the health of populations.
 Graduate students may not register for credit (see SPH 516).
 Credit will only be given for one of AFNS 416, 516 or SPH 416, 516.
-Prerequisite: AN SC 310, PHYSL 210 or ZOOL 241/242.
+Prerequisite: *3 MICRB or PHYSL.